 Remember to keep an eye on the temperature of your baby’s room is in the winter as well.
 Even though it is cold outside, most houses are warm and you might be surprised by how hot the room can get.
 If you have the heating on at night, set the thermostat to a low temperature and certainly no more than 20°C (68°F) (Lullaby Trust 2019c).
 Babies shouldn’t wear a hat to sleep even if it is chilly, as they maintain their temperature through their head (Lullaby trust 2018c).

 Your baby will be ready to start eating solid food around six months after they are born (NICE 2015).
 Weaning al fresco on a blanket in the summer can be fun (and easier to clean up afterwards).
-So that’s a minor win for the summer babies then.
+So that’s a minor win for the winter babies then.

 If you’re making your own baby food from seasonal produce, the time of year they are ready to wean in might mean you can offer them an abundance of ripe summer fruit or comforting root veg.
 Their first tastes won’t dictate their preferences for life, so just offer your baby a variety of tasty seasonal fruit and veg alongside starch and protein (NHS 2019).

 You might think potty training in warmer weather sounds preferable to wet legs and tears in November.
 And it probably is, to be honest!
 You also might like to imagine your baby taking their first steps in the summer when they can run around on soft grass.
 But you can’t predict when your baby will be ready to do these things – some are earlier or later than others.
 So the season of their birth doesn’t really make a difference (NHS 2018d).
 When they’re ready you’ll find a way to do it, whatever the weather.